 The OnePlus Buds Pro 2's spatial audio effect sometimes distracts from the listening experience, rather than enhancing it.

 The Hi-Res audio moniker is another thorn in our side.
 Even though the OnePlus Buds Pro 2 are billed as Hi-Res earbuds, we know Bluetooth currently doesn’t have the bandwidth to support that much data throughput without compression.
 Other “Hi-Res” codecs, like LDAC, aren’t actually Hi-Res either, so it’s not just LHDC (which many non-OnePlus Android phones don’t support, regardless).
 This doesn’t mean the Buds Pro 2 sound bad — quite the contrary.
 LHDC and other “Hi-Res” audio codecs still transmit plenty of data, they just end up intelligently cutting high-frequency bands because humans can’t perceive them anyway.
-If you want wireless headphones that support lossless Bluetooth audio, you’ll need to wait around for something with aptX Lossless.
+If you want wireless headphones that support lossless Bluetooth audio, you’ll need earbuds and a handset that support aptX Lossless.

-Although this is a minor complaint, we wish the Buds Pro 2 featured volume touch controls.
+Although this is a minor complaint, I wish the Buds Pro 2 featured volume touch controls.
 Listeners can customize the standard playback and listening modes from the HeyMelody app, but that’s it.
-Instead of swiping on the stems, you always need to reach for your phone.
+Instead of swiping on the stems, I had to reach for my phone.
 This feels pretty dated, as most wireless earbuds support onboard volume controls.

-Finally, the microphone quality also left us wanting more.
-When speaking from a quiet environment, voice transmission was good, but it failed to isolate the voice from background noise like keyboard clacking, as heard in the demo below.
+Finally, the microphone quality also left me wanting more.
+When speaking from a quiet environment, voice transmission was good, but it failed to isolate my voice from background noise like keyboard clacking, as heard in the demo below.